What to do in the Garden in January

 Enjoy the peace and calm of January.
 There is not a lot to do in the garden.
 Come February, things begin to get busy.
 February is a pruning month.
 Just a few jobs for the milder days of January.

 It used to be the case that late autumn and winter were "tidy up" times in the garden.
-Our gardening history shows that lots of perennials were cut back., leaves swept away and borders tidied.
-Fortunately, the trend now is more wildlife friendly, relaxed gardening.
+Traditionally, gardeners cut back perennials, swept away leaves, and tidied borders.
+The trend now is more wildlife friendly, relaxed gardening.

-Leaves in the border are not identified as the hazard they once were, harbouring all sorts of pests and diseases.
+We no longer consider leaves in the border the hazard they once were, harboring all sorts of pests and diseases.
 Personally, I would not bother moving any leaves around unless they are on the lawn or in a pond.
 On the lawn, the leaves can cause die back to the grass underneath.
 In the pond, leaves add to the nutrients and that, in turn, can make a pond more green in the spring.
 Green ponds are tricky but you can resolve a green pond, tips and advice here.

 There are some lovely shrubs and plants emerging in January and here are some planting ideas